 Yan is the king of the fifth court of hell (地狱 dì yù in Chinese).
 He was demoted from the first circle for not being brutal enough.
 It is the Daoist equivalent to Yama ➚ the Buddhist God of Death.
 He judges and punishes the deceased.

-Emperor Yao 尧 is from the legendary era of Chinese history after a miraculous birth he took the throne in 2357BCE and after ruling wisely for 70 or so years abdicated in favor of Emperor Shun 帝舜 who was the model of filial piety and the inventor of the paintbrush.
+Emperor Yao 尧 is from the legendary era of Chinese history after a miraculous birth he took the throne in 2357BCE and after ruling wisely for 70 or so years abdicated in favor of Emperor Shun 帝舜 who was the model of filial piety and the inventor of the ink-brush.

 The King of Medicine showed incredible literacy at an early age.
 He was initiated into the mysteries of immortality and yin and yang.
 The Dragon King presented him with a set of secrets to benefit mankind.
 He was friend and doctor to Tang Emperor Gaozong.
 He is depicted with two young helpers one with a gourd of pills while the other holds the leaf of a medicinal herb.